Stagyrite/screemer/README.md

 # Screemer

+Screemer is a beginning of something that should end as a [Streem](https://github.com/matz/streem "matz/streem: prototype of stream based programming language") documentation project.

+## Examples

 I speak [Streem](https://github.com/matz/streem "matz/streem: prototype of stream based programming language"), a prototype of a stream-based programming language.
-Screemer is mainly a beginning of something that should end as a Streem documentation project.

-## Examples

 ### Speaking Streem